mariotlemes/non3GPP-WiFi/README.md

 </p>

-## B. Y2 Interface - Conection between AP and N3IWF
+## C. Y2 Interface - Conection between AP and N3IWF

 The connection between AP and N3IWF will be made by veth (virtual ethernet) and the AP will be able to able to route messages between UE and N3IWF.
 The ip addressing for the logical interface Y2 and the virtual interfaces are shown in the figure below: